zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 layout: post
 author: Ayush Singh
 title: End to End Customer Satisfaction Pipeline with ZenML
-description: "We built an end to end continous deployment pipeline using ZenML for a customer satisfaction model that uses historical data of the customer predict the review score for the next order or purchase."
+description: "We built an end to end continuous deployment pipeline using ZenML for a customer satisfaction model that uses historical data of the customer predict the review score for the next order or purchase."
 publish_date: April 1, 2022
 date: 2022-04-01T10:20:00Z
 tags: tensorflow machine-learning mlops evergreen applied-zenml pipelines